Duchess Helene

 Helene finds a prince of herself

-They simply invited the whole Thurn und Taxis family for a hunting party at Possenhofen.
+She simply invited the whole Thurn und Taxis family for a hunting party at Possenhofen.
 Ludovika made sure that Helene and Maximilian would meet at the dinner afterwards.
-And, this time mother got it right, they liked each other!

 Princess Helene of Thurn and Taxis

-Helene and Maximilian had a happy marriage, living in the beautiful Schloss Thurn und Taxis in Regensburg.
-They had 4 children, and their descendants still live there.
-In fact, she was the only Wittelsbach child with a happy marriage, so in the end, Franz-Joseph and Sisi had probably done her a favour by falling in love!
+Helene and Maximilian enjoyed a happy marriage, residing in the beautiful Schloss Thurn und Taxis in Regensburg.
+They had four children, and their descendants still live there today

 Helene dies on 16 May 1890, age 56.
 She is buried in the St. Emmeram's Abbey, the family crypt of the Thurn und Taxis family.